 Bears - Grade 3

 These are the names of the dens.
 The dens meet 1-2 times a month individually.
 The entire group called a pack meets once a month.

 Q: How does participating in Cub Scouts affect participation in other activities?

 We are a very busy pack and work hard to complement other activities!
-Most of our boys are involved in numerous other sports/activities including hockey, basketball, soccer, baseball, karate, church groups, and swimming lessons.
+Most of our Kids are involved in numerous other sports/activities including hockey, basketball, soccer, baseball, karate, church groups, and swimming lessons.
 Typical time commitment for scouts is 2 den meetings and one pack meeting a month.
 Numerous activities are planned so that something will fit into everyone's schedule.

 For almost 100 years, Scouting programs have instilled in youth the values found in the Scout Oath and Scout Law.
 Today, these values are just as relevant in helping youth grow to their full potential as they were in 1910.
 Scouting helps youth develop academic skills, self-confidence, ethics, leadership skills, and citizenship skills that influence their adult lives.